rangerprice/simplified-lua-api/README.md

 - Get the value of global variable (including string, table, int)
 - Send parameters to a lua function
 - Make complex lua operation, directly by writing lua code.

+This project is available under the GNU General Public License.
+By using this project, you're agree to the GNU GPL.
+More information about it available here: https://github.com/rangerprice/simplified-lua-api/blob/master/LICENSE